 - Open to all who are fit enough and have a roadworthy bike: young and old, fast and slow, all genders

 - Famously friendly food stops

-Thirty years later the event is still going strong.
+Over thirty years later the event is still going strong.
 Danny’s last Challenge as Organiser was in 2016 and attracted over 700 participants.
-Isla Rowntree of Islabikes and then Pete Ding of Ludlow Cycling Club took on the running of the Challenge, which is now organised by Ludlow Cycling Club and in particular its two Committee members Charles Edwards and Gwyneth Bowyer.
-For Covid-related reasons, the 2021 ride is capped at 400 participants.
+Isla Rowntree of Islabikes and then Pete Ding of Ludlow Cycling Club took on the running of the Challenge, which is now organised by Ludlow Cycling Club and in particular Committee members Charles Edwards and Gwyneth Bowyer.

-Danny and Jean had five sons, some of whom still regularly ride the Highland Challenge.
+Danny and Jean had five sons, some of whom still ride the Highland Challenge.
 Jean died in 2011.
 You can still see Danny walking regularly and stoutly in and around Ludlow.
-This year, Danny hopes one of his sons will take him round some of the route and feed stops on the day.
+Danny, now in his late nineties, sometimes arranges for one of his family to take him round some of the route and feed stops on the day.
 If you see him say hello, and thank you, to this outdoor legend.